-Prof. Dr. Wolfram Wrabetz, Executive Board Member ICIR
+Prof. Dr. Wolfram Wrabetz, Former Executive Board Member ICIR

 After the euphoria of deregulation of the 1980s and the 1990s, the financial and economic crisis has shown that the financial services industry, of which the insurance industry is an important part, cannot be organised responsibly without clear regulatory rules.
 Public opinion and the politics acting on its behalf are increasingly aware of this issue.
 As a consequence, the European Union attempts to ensure optimal competition in the insurance industry, but also prevent – whenever possible – the collapse of individual companies or the whole industry by a system of solvency rules.

 The European Commission initially mandated the Committee of European Insurance and Occupational Pensions Supervisors (CEIOPS) to elaborate on these rules.
 Frankfurt/Main was chosen as the residence for this new organisation.
 At the end of 2009, this institution, consisting of the national insurance supervisors of the 27 EU member states, had finished its work and presented a set of regulations which gained international importance under the name “Solvency II”.
 This new and EU-harmonized set of insurance regulations was passed by the European Parliament and approved by the EU commission and the EU Council of Ministers at the end of 2010.
 It was supposed to become legally binding for all insurance companies operating in the EU at the beginning of 2012.
 At the same time, the European Institutions have agreed on the conversion of CEIOPS into a European insurance supervisory authority, now called the European Insurance and Occupational Pensions Authority (EIOPA), which continues to operate in Frankfurt.

 Frankfurt is now the seat of three important institutions for financial regulation in Europe: EIOPA, the European Central Bank and the European Systemic Risk Board.